viaaurea/vitte/readme.md

 > The name of the macro is configurable.

-Depending on `%system.vite.vue.development%` variable (replace it with whatever you are using), the macro produces tags for production or development:
+Depending on `%system.vite.development%` variable (replace it with whatever you are using), the macro produces tags for production or development:

 ```html